Watch the FIFA World Cup 2026 Live and Don’t Miss a Match - Tech Innovate

 With this format, the knockout stage includes 32 teams, bringing a decisive atmosphere right from the start.

-Participating Countries and Group-Stage Logic
+Participating Countries and Group Stage Logic

-Before looking at names one by one, it’s worth understanding the logic.
 At the FIFA World Cup 2026, the opening phase was designed to be easy to follow, even with more teams involved.

 Step 1 — initial division